Vercelli psychiatric hospital massacre: The last month of the war in the Vercelli area

 The partisan forces then decided to converge on Vercelli, passing mainly through the localities of Cavaglià and Santhià (liberated on the evening of the 25th): the first sporadic clashes on the outskirts of the capital took place that same evening.
 Meanwhile, in Vercelli were concentrated from various localities in the area, in addition to a garrison of 500 Germans, the remaining forces of the RSI: various divisions of the Black Brigades, soldiers of the "Monterosa" and "Littorio" divisions, grenadiers, militiamen of the "Muti" Legion and the Republican National Guard, as well as various survivors of various garrisons, for a total of about 2,500 men.
 Along with them, some had their own families.

-On the morning of the 26th, negotiations took place between the partisan commands and Morsero: the latter proposed not to fight in the city, but the proposal was rejected to the sender with an ultimatum: capitulation of the fascists or departure from Vercelli by 3 p.m.
-In the afternoon, the Fascist column - comprising some 2,000 soldiers and 200 women as well as children - left the city.
-Also on the afternoon of the 26th, the German garrison in Vercelli surrendered: the city was liberated.
-Attacked repeatedly by partisans, the column stopped near the town of Castellazzo Novarese, surrendering on the morning of April 28.
+On the morning of 26 April, negotiations took place between the partisan commands and Morsero: the latter proposed not to fight in the city, but the proposal was rejected to the sender with an ultimatum: capitulation of the fascists or departure from Vercelli by 3 p.m.
+In the afternoon, the Fascist column - comprising some 2,000 soldiers and 200 women as well as children - left the city and within the same timeframe, the German garrison in Vercelli surrendered: the city was liberated.
+Attacked repeatedly by partisans, the column stopped near the town of Castellazzo Novarese, surrendering on the morning of 28 April.

 The massacre of Santhià

-The province of Vercelli was later traversed by another strong column, consisting of German units retreating from Liguria, Turin and the Aosta Valley, which on April 28 occupied the towns of Cigliano and Tronzano Vercellese: on the 29th it reached Borgo d'Ale, Cavaglià and Salussola, later entering Santhià in the evening.
-Between April 29 and 30, the Germans attacked some farmsteads occupied by partisans, at the same time committing a series of atrocities against civilians.
+The province of Vercelli was later traversed by another strong column, consisting of German units retreating from Liguria, Turin and the Aosta Valley, which on 28 April occupied the towns of Cigliano and Tronzano Vercellese: on 29 April, it reached Borgo d'Ale, Cavaglià and Salussola, later entering Santhià in the evening.
+Between 29 and 30 April, the Germans attacked some farmsteads occupied by partisans, at the same time committing a series of atrocities against civilians.
 At the end of the fighting there were forty-eight dead: twenty-one partisans and twenty-seven civilians.
 The subsequent attack by the Allied air force against the German forces prompted the commander of the column, General Hans Schlemmer, to accept the proposed surrender into the hands of the Allies.
 The Santhià massacre is considered by some to be the trigger for the subsequent Vercelli massacre.

 German surrender

-The Allies arrived in Vercelli on May 2.
-On the same day the German surrender in the area was signed, effective at 00:00 on May 3.
+The Allies arrived in Vercelli on 2 May.
+On the same day the German surrender in the area was signed, effective at 00:00 on 3 May.
 The signer of the surrender document was Colonel Hans-Georg Faulmüller, chief of staff of the German 75th Army Corps.
 For the Allies, Captain Patrick Amoore of the Allied mission to the partisan command in the area and U.S. Colonel John Breit were present.
 For the partisans, present were: Felice Mautino "Monti," Domenico Bricarello "Walter" and Primo Corbelletti "Timo," representing the Ivrea, Biella and Aosta commands; for the Ivrea CLN, engineer Giulio Borello.
-According to a May 4 report, 61,000 Germans and 12,000 fascists had surrendered.
+According to a 4 May report, 61,000 Germans and 12,000 fascists had surrendered.